Honey buttermilk bread is so unbelievably light that no one will believe it's made from scratch.

 - I used active dry yeast but you can use rapid rise if you want - just follow the instructions on the packet of yeast.

 - Buttermilk in bread adds a little flavor but mostly it creates that soft, tender crumb we all love.
-If you don't have any you can make homemade buttermilk.
+If you don't have any you can read this article on how to make buttermilk.

 - Salt - kosher salt was used.
 If you use regular table salt cut the amount by about ¼th or so.